Force: Combining forces

 Free-body diagrams can be used as a convenient way to keep track of forces acting on a system.
 Ideally, these diagrams are drawn with the angles and relative magnitudes of the force vectors preserved so that graphical vector addition can be done to determine the net force.

 As well as being added, forces can also be resolved into independent components at right angles to each other.
 A horizontal force pointing northeast can therefore be split into two forces, one pointing north, and one pointing east.
 Summing these component forces using vector addition yields the original force.
 Resolving force vectors into components of a set of basis vectors is often a more mathematically clean way to describe forces than using magnitudes and directions.
 This is because, for orthogonal components, the components of the vector sum are uniquely determined by the scalar addition of the components of the individual vectors.
 Orthogonal components are independent of each other because forces acting at ninety degrees to each other have no effect on the magnitude or direction of the other.
 Choosing a set of orthogonal basis vectors is often done by considering what set of basis vectors will make the mathematics most convenient.
 Choosing a basis vector that is in the same direction as one of the forces is desirable, since that force would then have only one non-zero component.
-Orthogonal force vectors can be three-dimensional with the third component being at right-angles to the other two.
+Orthogonal force vectors can be three-dimensional with the third component being at right angles to the other two.

 Equilibrium

 When all the forces that act upon an object are balanced, then the object is said to be in a state of equilibrium.
 Hence, equilibrium occurs when the resultant force acting on a point particle is zero (that is, the vector sum of all forces is zero).
 When dealing with an extended body, it is also necessary that the net torque be zero.

-There are two kinds of equilibrium: static equilibrium and dynamic equilibrium.
+A body is in static equilibrium with respect to a frame of reference if it at rest and not accelerating, whereas a body in dynamic equilibrium is moving at a constant speed in a straight line, i.e., moving but not accelerating.
+What one observer sees as static equilibrium, another can see as dynamic equilibrium and vice versa.